Paradox2774/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 15.
 Symbolic links : A script that changes the owner and the group owner of _hello to vincent and staff respectively.

+Task 16.
+If Only : A script that changes the owner of the file hello to betty only if it is owned by the user guillaume